Fact Sheets And Publications

 September 2024 | Written by: A.L.Shober and S.Y.Riggi

-The Delaware Nutrient Management Law was passed in 1999 in response to continued water quality issues in Delaware.
+The Delaware Nutrient Management Law (3 Del.
+C. §§ 2201-2290) was passed in 1999 in response to continued water quality issues in Delaware.
+The law was updated in 2024.
 The purpose of the Delaware Nutrient Management Law is to:

-- Regulate those activities involving the generation and application of nutrients.
+Regulate those activities involving the generation, composition, and application of nutrients.

-The Delaware Nutrient Management Law established the Delaware Nutrient Management Commission (DNMC), required individuals to become nutrient management certified, required nutrient management planning, and dictated timelines for implementation of the law.
+The Delaware Nutrient Management Law established the Delaware Nutrient Management Commission (DNMC; 3 Del.
+C. §§ 2220-2222), required individuals to become nutrient management certified (3 Del.
+C. § 2241), required nutrient management planning (3 Del.
+C. § 2241), and dictated timelines for implementation of the law.
 The Delaware Nutrient Management Act was fully implemented as of 2007.

 Delaware Nutrient Management Commission

-The Delaware Nutrient Management Commission consists of 15 voting members including:
+The Delaware Nutrient Management Commission (3 Del.
+C. § 2222) consists of 15 voting members including:

-Specific roles of the DNMC include 1) establishing critical areas for targeting of other voluntary and regulatory programs, 2) establishing best management practices and technical standards to reduce nutrient runoff, 3) developing educational programs, 4) developing a transportation and alternative use program to relocate nutrients 5) developing nutrient management regulations.
+Specific roles of the DNMC include (3 Del.
+C. § 2220): 1) establishing critical areas for targeting other voluntary and regulatory programs, 2) establishing best management practices, 3) developing educational programs, 4) developing transportation and alternative use programs to relocate nutrients, 5) making recommendations to the Secretary of Agriculture to support of the goals of the law, and 6) creating the goals and track of the state Nutrient Management Program.

 The DNMC meetings are held monthly and are open to the public.
-Attending a DNMC meeting allows farmers and other citizens to be involved with nutrient management policy and issues in Delaware.
+Attending a DNMC meeting allows those impacted by the law and other citizens to be involved with nutrient management policy and issues in Delaware.
 Please consult the DNMC meeting schedule if you are interested in attending.

 Who is affected by the Nutrient Management Law?